Monica-Ramos/School_District_Analysis/README.md

 * How is the school summary affected?

+As what was expected the only school which results were affected was Thomas High School.
+However the results did not have a very significant impact.
+The school type, total students, total school budget and per student budget metrics remained the same for both analysis.
+The rest of the metrics did change a little.     * The avergae math score decreased from 83.42 to 83.35.
+  * Average reading score increased from 83.84 to 83.90.
+  * % Passing math decreased from 93.27 yo 93.19.
+  * % Passing reading decreased from 97.31 yo 97.02.
+  * %Overall passing decreased from 90.95 to 90.63.

+ In order to appreciate this changes the images below show the results for both analysis:

+## Original School Summary
 ![](Resources/school_summary_original.png)

+## Modified School Summary
 ![](Resources/school_summary_modified.png)

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+* How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+Even tough some of the metrics decreased it value compared to the original results it did not affect the performance of Thomas High School relative to other schools.
+It maintains it place relative to the other schools.

-How does replacing the ninth-grade scores affect the following:
+* How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
+    *Math and reading scores by grade
 Scores by school spending
 Scores by school size
 Scores by school type